shirinyamani/transformer-network/README.md

 A firly novel way to get a depper understanging out of it is to imagine a world map.

 <img src="./img/world.png">

+We assume that the places which are geographically